Is Squarespace A Good Website Builder? Squarespace Review For Business

 Who Is the Commerce Basic Plan Best For?

 If you have an online store, you’ll benefit the most from this plan.
-While the Business plan allows you to sell products, Squarespace will charge your 3 percent on top of what payment processors already charge (usually 2.9 percent).
+While the Business plan allows you to sell products, Squarespace will charge 3 % on top of what payment processors already charge (usually 2.9%).
 That’s a lot of money to spend on a sale.
-While this plan costs $8 more per month than the Business plan, it’s well worth it for the added ecommerce features.
+While this plan costs a bit more per month than the Business plan, it’s well worth it for the added ecommerce features.

 - Abandoned Cart Recovery: Have you ever put something in an online cart, but didn’t complete the purchase and later received an email reminder that you forgot something in your cart?
 If so, you’ve seen abandoned cart recovery in action.
 This can convert forgetful online visitors into paying customers.